Farm Bill 2012 Platforms

 With 1 out of 6 Americans facing food insecurity and 2 out of 3 adults overweight, these organizations work to relieve hunger and to improve the diets of all Americans.
 Some are anti-hunger organizations that work directly in communities to provide meals to those in greatest need; others are advocacy groups that aim to increase access to fresh, affordable foods in food deserts; and other organizations are public health and nutrition associations that seek to promote healthy eating.

-House hearings on nutrition in the 2012 Farm Bill have been dominated by discussions of waste and fraud in the SNAP program.
-These organizations hope to shift the focus toward the important health benefits and economic stimulus provided by SNAP.
+House hearings on nutrition in the 2014 Farm Bill were dominated by discussions of waste and fraud in the SNAP program.
+These organizations hoped to shift the focus toward the important health benefits and economic stimulus provided by SNAP.
 Many of these organizations are working to change the American food system to one that values health, equity and sustainability.
-As a result, their farm bill platforms may recommend decreasing funding for commodity programs and increasing funding for nutrition, conservation, and small business agricultural entities.
+As a result, their farm bill platforms recommended decreasing funding for commodity programs and increasing funding for nutrition, conservation, and small business agricultural entities.

 National Farm Organizations and Trade Associations